sercanakman/ffm_quiz/README.md

 - Code is refactored into maintainable chunks
 - Code is tested with regression & unit tests to match enterprise requirements
 - Code contains lazy-loading for chat module but as there are not other modules, there is no way to leverage its effects
+- Code is written disregarding mobile responsiveness (as not required in the spec).
+Some areas that are noticed are made mobile responsive

 ## Build